Estimated reading time: 12 minutes

 It’s essential to get an overview of your financial picture and understand your comfort level to assess where you fall within the investment risk tolerance spectrum.

 Not only does this understanding help us know where you should invest, but it enables you to understand where you need to educate yourself.
-If you identify which aspects of investing are frightening, or which areas you don’t understand, clearing them up is easy!
+If you identify which aspects of investing are scary, or which areas you don’t understand, clearing them up is easy!
 You’ll feel prepared for informed decisions about your investment choices moving forward.

 2. Remember You Know Yourself Best